 Kinnari

-Here it appears to be a case of half-deity-half-bird rather than half-human-half-bird.
-Referring the bronze as Kinnari for lack of appropriate word.
+Here, it appears to be a case of half-deity-half-bird rather than half-human-half-bird.
+Referring to the bronze as Kinnari for lack of an appropriate word.

 Torso and above, the figure is Lakshmi.
-Her wearing breast bands, lotus buds in her upper hands and lower hands in Abhaya and Varada mudra lead to that attribution.
-Rest of the bronze has bird’s features.
-Kinnari left
+She is wearing breast bands, lotus buds in her upper hands and lower hands in Abhaya and Varada mudra lead to that attribution.
+The rest of the bronze has a bird’s features.

 The bronze is about 11 cm in height.
 It is from North Karnataka (the alloy used and tall crown).
 This probably dates to the nineteenth century.

-30 June 2019: Swarna, one of the enthusiasts and a fellow FBers, Kuthu Vilakusuggested this could be from a standing lamp, Kuthu Vilaku.
+30 June 2019: Swarna, one of the enthusiasts and a fellow FBer, suggested this could be from a standing lamp, Kuthu Vilaku.
 It is spot on.
 An example, see the top portion, picked from Sean Anderson’s book on Flames of Devotion Oil Lamps from South and Southeast Asia and the Himalayas.
 The cited book documents Dr Pratapaditya Pal’s donation to UCLA.
 It is truly a Deepalakshmi.
 Thanks, Swarna.

 Sharing my passion